How your IP address affects your deliverability

 There are various hitches when it comes to using a dedicated IP address.
 Some of them are as follows:

 – When you opt for a dedicated IP, you are giving no history to the spam filters in terms of your legit-ness and this will (in most cases) work against you.

 – However, if you are not using a dedicated IP address, you have less control on your IP reputation as you could be impacted by the other sender’s bad practices.

 How Do I Know Which One To Get?

-Simple recommendation is, if you are a good sender with good volume of emails then go for dedicated IP address this will help you in long run, else choose a good ESP who are best in delivery and monitoring for shared IP addresses.
+A simple recommendation is, if you are a good sender with a good volume of emails then go for dedicated IP address this will help you in long run, else choose a good ESP who are best in delivery and monitoring for shared IP addresses.

 Today, 85% of emails sent are spam.
 This implies that the email eco-system is polluted with many, many unwanted emails from bogus senders.
 This and other articles which we publish aim at helping you to distinguish yourself from other deceptive email senders.

 Also, for more information on our cloud-based email delivery platform, shoot us at [email protected]